harold-js/harold-website/src/docs/guides.md

 `styles` and `assets` directories are self-explanatory.
 Here you can build your Scss structures and custom javascript logic.
 You can also save images here.
 All will be moved and compiled later.

 `posts` and `pages` are places for actual content.
 You write pages with Handlebars markup and posts with Markdown.

+**Nested Posts Support:** You can organize posts in subdirectories within the `posts` directory.
+The directory structure will be preserved in the output URLs.
+For example, `src/posts/category/article.md` will be generated as `build/posts/category/article.html` and accessible at `/posts/category/article.html`.
+This is useful for organizing posts by category or topic.

 `blog-layouts` is a place for all custom blog layouts.
 You can then point particular layout to use in the Markdown file.